Shruti-jha6/Virtual-Lab/README.md

 How to Experience -->

-Ensure you have an HTC Vive headset.

 Download the project (Link to the project file or executable).

-Follow the installation instructions in the provided documentation.

 Put on your HTC Vive headset and start exploring the Virtual Flame Lab!